 The Protein vaccine is made from two parts, Clade C gp140 and Mosaic gp140.
 The Clade C gp140 part (without the Mosaic gp140 part) has been given in 6 other studies which enrolled over 3000 study participants.
 To date, the results show that the product does not cause serious health problems, and the most frequently reported side effects are headache, upset stomach, feeling tired, and injection site pain.
 The Clade C gp140 protein has been given in combination with the Mosaic gp140 protein to only approximately 100 participants in one ongoing study.
 So far, no significant health problems have been reported in those people, however there is the potential for more serious safety problems to arise.

 The Protein vaccine is given with an aluminum phosphate adjuvant.
 An adjuvant is a substance added to a vaccine to increase the immune response.
 Aluminum adjuvants have been used safely in vaccines for more than 70 years.

 Participants should not expect to be protected from HIV by these study vaccines.
 In fact, participants may not even get the study vaccines in this study, since some participants (approximately half) will get a placebo.
-A placebo is an injection that contains no study vaccine, such as sterile salt water.
+A placebo is a product that contains no study vaccine, but sterile salt water.